 As our nation struggles to embrace inclusion in the face of disparaging rhetoric and hate crimes, Denverites have peacefully taken to the streets to defend communities under attack, including immigrants, refugees, women, Muslims and other groups.
 The City as a whole and our Council office have been vocal about celebrating the contributions diverse communities make to the fabric of Denver, and denouncing threats and intimidation.
 We are committed to fighting hate and intolerance and promoting equity, both locally and in solidarity with other cities nationally.

 Denver has adopted bold goals for reducing our impact on the environment.
 To achieve these goals, the City must work together with our residents and businesses through new policies and habits.
-A few of our biggest opportunities to reinforce our status as environmental leaders include: improving the energy efficiency of our building stock, diverting more solid waste away from the landfill through composting and recycling, and expanding use of alternative, renewable energy.
+A few of our biggest opportunities to reinforce our status as environmental leaders include: expanding use of alternative, renewable energy, working toward a firm 2030 deadline for 100% of Denver's energy to come from renewable resources, improving the energy efficiency of our building stock, and diverting more solid waste away from the landfill through composting and recycling.

 As Denver and our greater Metro region continue to grow, it is more important than ever to invest in transportation infrastructure and choices that help individuals get around and live a good quality of life.
 Safer routes for bikes and pedestrians, smarter use of our roadways, and expanded transit opportunities are all important priorities for Denver.